+Check out and browse some of the resources and websites on the Project Resource page at www.basef.ca.
 Each of the project types consists of several stages of planning and doing.
 The rest of this workbook will guide you through those stages.
 Use this chart for an overview of the stages for the different project types.

-Experiment Innovation Study Ask a question Identify a problem Ask a question Form a hypothesis Select the best alternative Form a hypothesis Plan the experiment Plan the prototype Plan the study Perform the experiment Build the prototype Carry out the study Observe and record data Test & evaluate the prototype Observe and record data Organize and analyze results Organize and analyze results Organize and analyze results Present results Present results Present results
+Experiment Innovation Study Ask a question Identify a problem Ask a question Form a hypothesis Select the best Form a hypothesis alternative Plan the experiment Plan the prototype Plan the study Perform the experiment Build the prototype Carry out the study Observe and record data Test & evaluate the Observe and record data prototype Organize and analyze Organize and analyze Organize and analyze results results results Present results Present results Present results

-Topics listed in books on how to do a good science fair project are good topics, and usually involve manageable experiments.
+Topics listed in the resources are good topics, and usually involve manageable experiments.
 However, if you are interested in creating a winning project, one which might win a trip to a regional fair, think about finding a question that is a little different, or puts your own unique spin on a common idea.